mdjoh/Inventory-Control/README.md

-# MMAI 845 Reinforcement Learning and Its Applications
-# Final Project - Inventory Control
+# MMAI 845 Final Project - Inventory Control

 ## Problem
 The final project environment is the inventory environment.
 This is an environment for inventory control problems, which can be encountered in commercial settings.